isabella232/kendo-react-animation/docs/slide/index.md

 The Slide Animation component calls special hooks when children are declaratively added.

-### componentWillSlideIn
+### Before Animation Starts

-The `componentWillSlideIn` configuration is called when a component is added to an existing Slide component and the animation has not started yet.
+The `componentWillSlideIn` hook is called when a component is added to an existing Slide component and the animation has not started yet.

 ```html-preview
   <style>